-1. Fiat-Collateralized Stablecoins: Fiat-collateralized, or centralized stablecoins are the best-known stablecoins; they have fiat currency reserves or physical assets backing them up.
+Fiat-collateralized, or centralized stablecoins are the best-known stablecoins; they have fiat currency reserves or physical assets backing them up.

 In terms of stability, fiat-collateralized stablecoins are definitely the best option one can opt for.
 Most of the centralized stablecoins have fiat money backing them up in a 1:1 ratio.
 For example, there’s the stablecoin USDT or Tether, where 1 USDT= 1 USD (US dollar).
 Users can use these USDTs for cryptocurrency trading, and they have the option to retrieve the value equivalent in USD any time.

-2. Crypto-Collateralized Stablecoins: Crypto-collateralized stablecoins, as the title suggests, have cryptocurrencies, such as Ethereum or Bitcoin, used as collaterals.
+Crypto-collateralized stablecoins, as the title suggests, have cryptocurrencies, such as Ethereum or Bitcoin, used as collaterals.

 Now, we know when it comes to digital assets, price fluctuations are bound to happen.
-So to keep the value of the stablecoins steady, they are over-collateralized, i.e., for a large number of crypto coins reserved, a relatively smaller number of stablecoins are issued for circulation.
+So to keep the value of the stablecoins steady, they are over-collateralized, i.e., for a large number of crypto coins reserved, a relatively smaller number of coins are issued for circulation.

-As opposed to fiat-collateralized stablecoins, a singular authority does not control crypto-collateralized stablecoins’ market actions.
+As opposed to fiat-collateralized types, a singular authority does not control crypto-collateralized stablecoins’ market actions.
 They are trustless, just like the cryptos themselves.
 So the decisions are all made by the collective group of users through polls.

 As for the buying/selling procedures of crypto-collateralized stablecoins, smart contracts manage that for the parties involved.
 For example, MakerDAO’ DAI is a fairly well-known stablecoin that has Ethereum behind it.
 So when you lock up your ETH into a smart contract, Dai is generated to your account, while interest is calculated in the form of pooled ether or PETH.
 If you want to get your ETH back, all you have to do is pay Dai in your possession back into that same smart contract along with the interest gathered over time.

-Advantages and Disadvantages of Stablecoins:
+Advantages and Disadvantages of Stablecoins

 With all of that said, stablecoins are not without their problems either.
-The primary criticism against stablecoins is that they are naturally centralized, or at least not as decentralized as the traditional cryptocurrencies.
+The primary criticism is that they are naturally centralized, or at least not as decentralized as the traditional cryptocurrencies.
 Therefore you’ll have to put up with an organization or group of individuals holding power over your money.

 The controlling aspect of stablecoins does put users in a somewhat disadvantageous position.
-Still, it’s also undeniable that stablecoins have been playing a chief role in bringing about a more global adoption of cryptocurrencies by erasing out the unpredictability factor.
+Still, it’s also undeniable that they have been playing a chief role in bringing about a more global adoption of cryptocurrencies by erasing out the unpredictability factor.
 This proves them essential as mediums of exchange and capable of heralding a significant change in the traditional cryptocurrency trading methods.